 Similarly, remember that during the transition to solid foods – which can take around six months or even longer – it’s important to still regularly offer your baby breastmilk or formula.
-After all, during the beginning stages of the transition, 50 percent or most of your baby’s nutrition will still come from breastmilk or formula, she says.
+After all, during the beginning stages of the transition, 50 percent or most of your baby’s nutrition will still come from breastmilk or a formula like Similac®, she says.

 4. Mix Up Your Menu with Healthy Foods

 Sweet potatoes and pears, sweet potatoes and pears.
 It’s easy to get into a rut.
 But it’s important to remember that the foods you feed your baby sets the stage for the foods that they will eat for the rest of their lives, Bloch says.
 “You have a small window of opportunity to teach your baby to love healthy foods.
 Take it,” she says.

 She recommends serving multiple vegetables (even ones you don’t like!) at every meal.
 Before you rule out a food as a “dislike,” serve it between 10 to 15 times.
 Eating and food preferences are a learned behavior and repeated exposure to different foods allow the baby to learn the flavor of each food, Bloch says.

 And, when varying your menu, it’s best not to migrate foods high in fat, sugar or salt.
 They can increase children’s preferences for them and negatively impact their eating habits going forward, according to an article published in the The Journal of Nutrition.